qalita-io/packs/outlier_detection_pack/README.md

 - Each table is processed as a dataset; names derive from `table_or_query` or `{source_name}_{index}`.
 Scopes include `parent_scope` for databases.

 ### Contribute
-This pack is part of Qalita Open Source Assets (QOSA).
+This pack is part of QALITA Open Source Assets (QOSA).
 Contributions are welcome: https://github.com/qalita-io/packs.